-An Electoral Commission study in 2004 on lowering the voting age from 18 to 16.
-Their results showed that the majority of those surveyed wanted the voting age to stay at 18.
-That most countries also set the voting age at 18, and that arriving at a single definition of ‘maturity’ is difficult, bolstered the argument for retaining 18 as the age of electoral majority.
+The Electoral Commission carried out a study in 2004 on lowering the voting age from 18 to 16.
+The results showed that the majority of those surveyed wanted the voting age to stay at 18 (I am not clear on the age groups of those studied).
+It found also that most countries also set the voting age at 18 and that arriving at a single definition of ‘maturity’ is difficult.
+This bolstered the argument for retaining 18 as the age of electoral majority.

 As recently as 2015, the Labour party said it would support lowering the voting age if it won the election – which they failed to do.

 When you turn 16 there’s an awful lot you can then legally do.
 Here a list, though probably nowhere near exhaustive:

 - Get married or register a civil partnership with consent

 - You can consent to sexual activity with others aged 16 and over

 - Drink wine/beer with a meal if accompanied by someone over 18